bekk/bekk-christmas/post/kotlin/kotlinconf-day-1.md

 ## The venue

-This year the conference is held in the Bella Conference centre in
+This year the conference is held in the Bella Center, a couple of kilometers south of central Copenhagen.
+While perhaps not as charming as last years venue, Beurs van Berlage in Amsterdam, a larger venue may be more fitting to the ever growing Kotlin community.

 ## talk 1
 En talk